Toodyay railway station: Original station

 The locality at that time was known as Newcastle; by 1897 the station building was constructed within a short distance west of the original terminus, and was referred to regularly in advertising as being across the road from the Newcastle Hotel.

 On 6 May 1910, Newcastle was regazetted as Toodyay with the station likewise renamed.
 The line was extended west, then over the Avon River, and then north in stages, reaching Miling in August 1925.

 Current station

 Although the route was surveyed in the 1940s, it wasn't until the passing of the Railways (Standard Gauge) Construction Act 1961 that construction commenced on the dual gauge Eastern Railway through the Avon Valley.

 As part of the construction of the new line, Toodyay was provided with a station on the new alignment, opening on 14 February 1966 with the narrow gauge line through Toodyay closed and later removed.
 The new dual gauge line passed through the town of Toodyay with a new station built west of the earlier stations.

-The Clackline-Miling narrow gauge line branches off the Eastern Railway at West Toodyay, a former marshalling yard, three kilometres west of Toodyay.
+The Clackline-Miling narrow gauge line branches off the Eastern Railway at West Toodyay, which was a former marshalling yard, three kilometres west of Toodyay.